zilishen/documentation/content/nms/nim/about/templates/template-artifacts.md

 - **main.tmpl**

-   In the following example, the **main.tmpl** template checks if OIDC (OpenID Connect) authentication should be enabled for the NGINX configuration based on the user's input.
-If the input specifies that OIDC is enabled, the template instructs NGINX to load a specific module (**ngx_http_js_module.so**) that's necessary for OIDC functionality.
+   A template file, **main.tmpl**, checks if OIDC (OpenID Connect) authentication should be enabled in the NGINX configuration based on user input.
+If the input enables OIDC, the template instructs NGINX to load the **ngx_http_js_module.so** module necessary for OIDC functionality.

    ``` go
    {{$input := .}}